Artiodactyl: Genitourinary system

 The penises of even-toed ungulates have an S-shape at rest and lie in a pocket under the skin on the belly.
 The corpora cavernosa are only slightly developed; and an erection mainly causes this curvature to extend, which leads to an extension, but not a thickening, of the penis.
 Cetaceans have similar penises.
-In some even-toed ungulates, the penis contains a structure called the urethral process.
+In some even-toed ungulates, the penis contains a structure called the urethral process or penile vermiform appendix.

 The testicles are located in the scrotum and thus outside the abdominal cavity.
-The ovaries of many females descend—as testicles descend of many male mammals—and are close to the pelvic inlet at the level of the fourth lumbar vertebra.
+The ovaries of many females descend as the testicles descend of many male mammals, and are close to the pelvic inlet at the level of the fourth lumbar vertebra.
 The uterus has two horns (uterus bicornis).

 Other

 The number of mammary glands is variable and correlates, as in all mammals, with litter size.
 Pigs, which have the largest litter size of all even-toed ungulates, have two rows of teats lined from the armpit to the groin area.
 In most cases, however, even-toed ungulates have only one or two pairs of teats.
 In some species these form an udder in the groin region.

 Secretory glands in the skin are present in virtually all species and can be located in different places, such as in the eyes, behind the horns, the neck, or back, on the feet, or in the anal region.

+Artiodactyls have a carotid rete heat exchange that enables them, unlike perissodactyls which lack one, to regulate their brain temperature independently of their bodies.
+It has been argued that its presence explains the greater success of artiodactyls compared to perissodactyls in being able to adapt to diverse environments from the Arctic Circle to deserts and tropical savannahs.